jay-parkin/API-Webserver/README.md

 #### Shared Accounts

 A standout feature is the ability to share transaction accounts with multiple users, perfect for couples managing joint finances.
-Both partners can view and record transactions, fostering transparency and collaboration.
+Both partners can view and record transactions, encouraging transparency and collaboration.

 #### User Roles and Permissions